birkin/vector_search_experimentation/README.md

 As an aside, a while ago I watched a video of someone doing something wih sqlite, and the person was able to click right on the db-file and view it from vscode.

 Just did an extension-search, and there are a _bunch_ of such extensions.
+I just installed the free [SQLite Viewer](https://marketplace.visualstudio.com/items?itemName=qwtel.sqlite-viewer), and am evaluating it.

+Downsides:
+- read-only
+- a subtle ad (I hate ads, but this isn't intrusive)

+Upsides:
-I just installed the free [SQLite Viewer](https://marketplace.visualstudio.com/items?itemName=qwtel.sqlite-viewer), and despite it being read-only and having a subtle ad, am enjoying being able to easily skim the contents of the db.
+- really enjoying being able to easily skim the contents of the db.

+Hmm... can I use it to query the db via sql?
+I see filters where I can type in text, but not where I can type sql queries.

 ---